Tharjini Sivalingam

-Tharjini Sivalingam (born 30 December 1978) is a Sri Lankan veteran netball player and former skipper of the Sri Lankan national netball team.
-With her staggering height of 206 cm or a fraction under 6ft 9in, she has been recognized as one of the most successful shooters of all time and often regarded as the tallest netball player ever.
+Tharjini Sivalingam (born 30 December 1978) is a former Sri Lankan veteran netball player and former skipper of the Sri Lankan national netball team.
+With her staggering height of 210 cm or 6 ft 10.5in, she has been recognized as one of the most successful shooters of all time and often regarded as the tallest netball player ever.
 She is the most capped international netball player to represent Sri Lanka.
-She has been a regular member of Sri Lankan netball team in international netball tournaments since making her debut in 2009.
+She was a regular member of the Sri Lanka national team in international netball tournaments since making her debut in 2009.
 She is well known for her unusually tall height and considered one of the marquee players in Sri Lankan netball history.
-She also faced many hardships in her childhood as she grew up in warzone.
+She also faced many hardships in her childhood as she grew up in a warzone.

-In July 2019, during the 2019 Netball World Cup Sivalingam made her 100th international appearance for Sri Lanka, becoming the first Sri Lankan to do so.
-She was the tournament's top-scorer with 348 goals in 375 attempts (scored in seven matches), 44 clear of Jamaica's Jhaniele Fowler and also recorded the most points (77) by a player in a single match at the 2019 Vitality Netball World Cup.
-She was also the oldest player to play in the history of the Netball World Cup at the age of 40.
-After the tournament, she announced her retirement from international netball at the age of 40.
+She has represented Sri Lanka at the INF Netball World Cup in 2011, 2015, 2019 and 2023.
+She has represented Sri Lanka at Asian Netball Championships five times in 2009, 2012, 2014, 2018 and 2022.
+She became the oldest player to play in the history of the Netball World Cup at the age of 40 when she appeared at the 2019 Netball World Cup.
+She subsequently broke her own record of being the oldest ever netball player to appear in World Cup when she competed during the 2023 Netball World Cup at the age of 44.